wikiadventure/wikiadventu.re/README.md

 Launch the setup script to install Lix, Haxe, Quasar and all needed librairies.

- ### Visual Studio Code
+### Code Workspace

+Open the project with the project.code-workspace with Visual Studio Code.

+ ### Extension

-Make sure to install the Haxe extension pack and the Quasar extension pack!
+Make sure to install the recommended extension.

 ## Debug